vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   be tried as a treat-to-test given the complication.
 So this is not an option that can be tried out before a test.

-* Artichoke has cured the motility issues with people's SIBO; see for instance [here](https://www.reddit.com/r/SIBO/comments/wcuxyz/made_a_video_about_my_sibo_experience_and_full/).
+* Artichoke has cured the motility issues with people's SIBO/IMO; see for instance [here](https://www.reddit.com/r/SIBO/comments/wcuxyz/made_a_video_about_my_sibo_experience_and_full/).